(An original Regency Romance story copyrighted by Gratiana Lovelace, 2021; All rights reserved); [(1) story cover below left]

 Lord Kittredge: “Well, if I may, My Lady?”
 He deferentially seeks her permission to divulge their decision.
 “Lady Cecily and I have decided to court each other for the next week or so.
 Then if we feel that we will suit …” Which they both feel they will, but have to follow the usual protocols of society for courtship and marriage.
 “I will then seek her hand in marriage and we will be wed two weeks after that.”

 Lady Emily: “Oh Kitt!
 Cecily!”
-Lady Emily flings herself and effusively embraces first Lord Kittredge and Lady Cecily in congratulations!
+Lady Emily flings herself and effusively embraces first Lord Kittredge and [then at] Lady Cecily in congratulations!
 “How wonderful!”

 Lady Cecily: “Kkhhh!
 Perhaps three weeks after you propose, My Lord?”
 For Lady Cecily has done the calculations in her head, with regard to when she will feel her best in the coming month.